 Master of Teaching

 The Master of Teaching (M.T.) degree prepares students for initial teaching licensure eligibility in Virginia.
-The Curry School’s state-approved, on-Grounds educator preparation program blends full-time coursework and ongoing school-based experiences in Charlottesville and surrounding counties in a structured plan of study.
+The UVA School of Education and Human Development’s state-approved, on-Grounds educator preparation program blends full-time coursework and ongoing school-based experiences in Charlottesville and surrounding counties in a structured plan of study.

 Master of Science

-The Curry School offers one Master of Science (M.S.) degree in Athletic Training.
+The UVA School of Education and Human Development offers one Master of Science (M.S.) degree in Athletic Training.
 This is a full-time, two-year master’s level degree for students who have earned a bachelor’s and want to become professionally licensed athletic trainers.

 The Education Specialist degree is a planned 30-credit (minimum) post-master’s program in which candidates are expected to attain a broad and systematic understanding of professional education, a definitive knowledge of a particular field of specialization, and an ability to integrate and apply theoretical concepts of education in an actual educational context.